NanoSim/SOFT5/doc/manual/01_preface.md

 This User Manual is a part of the NanoSim delivery and is intended to be read by students and researchers developing software with/or based on Porto.
 As Porto is build on the SOFT5 framework it is essential to also become familiar with SOFT5.
-This manual will also cover some introduction to the ideas and concepts in SOFT5.
+This manual will therefore cover some introduction to the ideas and concepts in SOFT5.

 ![Porto Architecture](./porto-architecture.png "Porto architecture")